Grand Principality of Moscow: Name

+The title of knyaz (prince) was originally used in Kievan Rus', and as other principalities emerged, the senior ruler later became known as the veliky knyaz (grand prince).
+(Note: Although knyaz is usually translated as 'prince' and veliky knyaz as 'grand prince' or 'grand duke', neither 'prince' nor 'duke' is strictly correct as knyaz actually comes from kuningaz, the same origin as the word 'king'.)
 In the 14th century, the grand princes of Moscow began to style themselves as the rulers of all Russia.
+The title of grand prince also grew from grew from little more than a literary embellishment to one with clear legal overtones, especially as the ruler of Moscow pursued a policy of centralization.
 During his consolidation of territories, Ivan III adopted the title of sovereign (gosudar) of all Russia.
 After rejecting Mongol suzerainty, he also styled himself as autocrat (samoderzhets).
 In his foreign correspondence, he adopted the title of tsar and rejected the offer of kingship by the Holy Roman Emperor; however, it would not be until 1547 that the title of tsar became official with the coronation of his grandson, Ivan IV.
 Ivan III also laid claim to the legacy of Kievan Rus', which led to conflicts with the Grand Duchy of Lithuania.
-From the 16th century, the Russian state was also known in Western Europe as Muscovy (Note: Moscovia; Moscovie.) as a result of Polish–Lithuanian influence, and the use of both names persisted until the early 18th century.
+From the 16th century, the Russian state was also known in Western Europe as Muscovy (Note: Moscovia; Moscovie.) as a result of Polish–Lithuanian influence; (Note: The term Muscovite state appears in the 1480s in the works of Polish chronicler Jan Długosz.
+Later, it was used in the Grand Duchy of Lithuania, the Kingdom of Poland, and then the Polish–Lithuanian Commonwealth to refer to the entirety of the Russian state.
+The term Muscovite state was also occasionally used in Russian sources from the late 16th century, alongside Russian tsardom, likely as a consequence of the Polish–Lithuanian tradition, but corresponding to the previous concept of the Muscovite principality.
+The concept of the Russian tsardom as a conglomerate of several states that had replaced the Russian principalities became dominant in the 17th and 18th centuries.) the use of both names persisted until the early 18th century.

-Other formal names used in historiography for the grand principality following its merger with Vladimir include the Grand Principality of All Russia, the Grand Principality of Moscow, Vladimir and All Rus, and the Grand Principality of Vladimir-Moscow or the Grand Principality of Moscow-Vladimir.
+Other formal names used in historiography for the grand principality following its merger with Vladimir include the Grand Principality of All Russia, the Grand Principality of Great Russia, the Grand Principality of Moscow, Vladimir and All Rus, and the Grand Principality of Vladimir-Moscow or the Grand Principality of Moscow-Vladimir.